Reach out! We look forward to hearing from you.

 This entire process strengthens the bond between you, the donor, and your constituency.
 It’s a win-win.

 Most donors want to know how their money will be used.
 Some will want to direct it toward certain programs or areas of your nonprofit.
 This is critical to address in your future marketing efforts.
-Your gift acceptance policies (get it in Planned Giving in a Box™) will also help.
+Your gift acceptance policies will help.
+All this and more is included in Legacy Giving in a Box.

 Have all options ready for your donor at your fingertips.
 They will appreciate you have anticipated their philanthropic needs.

 This is the fun part.